Like mighty footlights burned the red

 Myself distinguished God.

-We are busy working to bring Emily Dickinson's "Like mighty footlights burned the red" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Like mighty footlights burned the red" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Like mighty footlights burned the red" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.